EdoardoVignati/OneClassLogger_Java/README.md

 If you don't specify the path to this file, the logger will print on the standard output.

+The options are compiled the first time when the OneClassLogger is built and are used till the end of the process.

-You can specify the path in two ways:
+You can specify the options file path in two ways:

 - in the source code during the declaration of the logger
 - as a JVM option with the ```-Dlog=/path/to/log.options``` flag